 I just discovered today that my creative cloud is significantly draining my battery life.
 Can someone please help me with tips to combat this problem?
 I have a MacBook Pro 2014 13 inch.
 Apple told me that the best they thought I could do was ‘pause file syncing’ unless I completely uninstall the application.
 Can I download Photoshop, Lightroom, Premiere, and InDesign without the cloud?

 Judging by how the issue is described, it could be linked to another problem that some users have encountered.
 This involves Creative Cloud taking up the majority of a CPU’s resources, even when idle.

 If you want to fix Creative Cloud’s high CPU usage, we have some great solutions for you, so check them out.

 What to do if Adobe Creative Cloud is draining the battery?

 1. Get the latest version of Adobe Creative Cloud

-Make sure your download and install the latest version of Creative Cloud.
-Improvements in battery life are constantly added and the software is optimized to use fewer resources.
+Make sure you download and install the latest version of Creative Cloud.
+Improvements in battery life are constantly added, and the software is optimized to use fewer resources.

 2. Disable font syncing and file syncing

-- Launch it from the taskbar if it is already open
+- Start Adobe Creative Cloud.
+(Launch it from the taskbar if it is already open)

 3. Uninstall and reinstall Adobe Creative Cloud